 Rebecca Carr joined the New Hampshire Charitable Foundation in 1998 after serving four years as Controller at New England College.
 Prior to that, she worked as a CPA at a local firm and spent eight years in banking.
 Rebecca is a Certified Public Accountant as well as a Certified Management Accountant.
 She currently serves on the Fiscal and Administrative Officers Group for Community Foundations Board of Directors, and is a member of the American Institute of CPAs, the NH Society of CPAs, and the Institute of Management Accountants.
 She received a B.S. in Business Studies and a M.S. in Accounting from Southern New Hampshire University.

-Janice Black - CFNSB Secretary
+Eric Anderson - CFNSB Secretary

 President and CEO